CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/flow-exception.md

 * `<message>` is the user-defined message from the [Throw New Flow Exception block][ThrowNewFlowException Block] properties.

+#### How to fix

+Ensure that the issue that occurred that caused the execution to progress through to the [Throw New Flow Exception block][ThrowNewFlowException Block] does not occur.

 ## Remarks

 ### Known Limitations